uniba-swt/swtbahn-cli/server/src/assets/game/tableGenerator/Readme.md

 * The format of the CSV file shall be as follows: One line per definition of a signal-to-symbol mapping.
 A line has the format `<signal-id-as-integer>,<symbol code>`.
 The signal ID is to be provided as just the number at the end of the usual signal ID.
 As an example, the signal we would usually call `signal5` is just `5` in the CSV file.
 The format for symbol codes is explained further down in this document.
 * All signals which should be considered as possible destinations shall have exactly one signal-to-symbol mapping.
 * Every signal ID shall occur at most once in a CSV file.
 If a two mappings for the same signal ID are defined in one file, the behavior is undefined.
+* The game client user interface tries to display the possible next destinations (as symbols) ordered in the same way that they appear in the CSV.

 #### Example:
 As described above, for the SWTbahn Standard the filename would be `swtbahn-standard.csv`, due to how its configuration files folder is named.